Thecarisma/themata/README.rst

     pip install themata

+or equivalent (add `themata` to any appropriate requirements files).

 The following themes are implemented in the project.
+Follow the link for detail documentation of \
+each of the themes.

 - `hackish <https://thecarisma.github.io/themata/hackish>`_
 - `milkish <https://thecarisma.github.io/themata/milkish>`_